 You can now ride Pasadena Transit and Dial-A-Ride to work, the grocery store, the doctor's office, and any other essential travel destination for FREE.
 All Pasadena Transit monthly passes will be automatically extended and honored until further notice.
 All Pasadena Transit vehicles are cleaned thoroughly at least once per day.
 This means that every surface from floor to ceiling is disinfected.

-When using public transit, maintain at least six feet of distance between you and others.
+When using public transit, you must wear a face covering over your nose and mouth, and maintain at least six feet of distance between you and others when possible.

 Should I stock up on food, necessities like toilet paper, and on medicines?